Actindo-AG/Documentation/Tasks/Operation/01_ManageEvents.md

 When the *Process Orchestration* module is installed, the *Actindo Workflow Process Execution Failed* event is automatically created in the *Tasks* module.
 This event creates a task as soon as an error occurs in a process action.
 The workflow process in the *Process Orchestration* module is then paused until the specified task is performed manually by the responsible user.
 For detailed information about the workflow processes, see the [Process Orchestration](../../ActindoWorkFlow/Overview/01_General.md) documentation.

-[comment]: <> (Ist es nicht eine Voraussetzung, dass ich einen zuvor in der Workflow Config einen "Task event" in der Transition angebe, damit das passiert?)
+[comment]: <> (Sebi: Stimmt das so wie oben beschrieben?
+Oder ist es eine Voraussetzung, dass ich einen zuvor in der Workflow Config einen "Task event" in der Transition angebe, damit das passiert?)

 [comment]: <> (Link anpassen, wenn veröffentlicht: For detailed information, see Track the workflow process in the Process Orchestration documentation.
 ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md)